 Sales Database: All of your sales transactions go into this database.
 It keeps tracks of your sales, discounts, products sold, and customers who purchased the products.
 Sales database can grow significantly in size depending upon your sales volume.
 It is highly recommended to keep an eye on the size of this database and create a new one, archive the older one at appropriate intervals.
 A good practice would be if you archive sales database each after six months or three months.

 While creating a new sales database, system would ask you to set the starting serial number for receipts or invoices.
 POS will start generating serials for sales receipts or invoices from the specified serial number.

 It is recommended that you backup database from time to time to some external storage.
-Backup and restore procedure is different for Express and Network editions.
+Backup and restore procedure is different for Express and Network modes of StarCode.

 Backup: There are two methods to backup express database files.
 First method is to copy the inventory and sales database files manually to desired location.
 The path of these files can be found from databases dialog.
 These files are located in the selected folder shown on the databases dialog.
 Second method is to launch backup dialog of StarCode.
 It will copy the inventory and sales database files with time stamp to your selected destination.

 It is RECOMMENDED to install MySQL Workbench Utility for backup and restore operations.
-You can also perform backup operation by using the Backup function of StarCode Network.
+You can also perform backup operation by using the Backup function of StarCode in Network mode.
 Recommended method is to use MySQL Workbench.
 This utility is available free of cost and comes with MySQL installer.
 There are many video tutorials available on YouTube for backup and restore operations of MySQL.
-StarCode Network backup and restore is actually a backup and restore of MySQL database.
+Backup and restore in Network mode is actually a backup and restore of MySQL database.

 Vendors or suppliers are integrated with other functions in the system.
 While adding stock, you can associate vendor to that stock.
 It is also possible to have multiple stocks in the system of the same product and purchased from different vendors.